Information for Early Learning Providers

-The Office of Child Development and Early Learning (OCDEL) within the Pennsylvania Departments of Public Welfare and Education (Department) is issuing this Request for Information (RFI) to seek input from the publishers of evidence-based authentic assessments that are interested in submitting authentic assessment tools for review and possible use by child-care providers in certain OCDEL-funded programs.
+The Office of Child Development and Early Learning (OCDEL) within the Pennsylvania Departments of Human Services and Education (Department) is issuing this Request for Information (RFI) to seek input from the publishers of evidence-based authentic assessments that are interested in submitting authentic assessment tools for review and possible use by child care/early learning providers in certain OCDEL-funded programs.
 Our hope is that the strategies and solutions identified in the responses will assist the Department and the Commonwealth in making informed decisions on the best approach.

 In 2015, the Commonwealth issued a Request for Information for interested vendors for the 2016-2017 fiscal year, which was due April 1, 2015.

 @import url(http://www.pakeys.org/CuteSoft_Client/CuteEditor/Load.ashx?type=style&file=SyntaxHighlighter.css);@import url(/css/editor.css);